Lumino7/Rostr/README.md

 #### How to run:
--The project is not yet deployed in a web hosting service, so currently it can be run in the VSCode terminal.
-In the app's root folder, run the command: python manage.py runserver
+-The project is hosted in Python Anywhere: https://lumino.pythonanywhere.com